saidake/interview/README.md

 # Simi Docs
-A collection of programming tech documents with detailed explanations.
+Simi Docs is a collection of technical documents.

 ## Table of Contents
 - [Algorithms](docs/Algorithms.md)